Feature

 Similarly, the family-owned French business Triballat Noyal introduced the Pâquerette & Compagnie hybrid milk line in 2021 containing 50% cow’s milk and 50% plant-based ingredients - oats, almonds and hazelnuts.
 That brand has also since been withdrawn.

-More recently, dairy heavyweight Danone launched the more successful Dairy & Plants Blend baby formula, what it claimed was an industry first, in 2022.
-The 60% plant-protein is based on soy, with the addition of oils such as vegetable, sunflower and rapeseed, and chicory root fibre.
+More recently, dairy heavyweight Danone launched the more successful Dairy & Plants Blend baby formula, which it claimed was an industry first, in 2022.
+The 60% plant-protein product is based on soy, with the addition of oils such as vegetable, sunflower and rapeseed, plus chicory root fibre.

 And in 2021, The Laughing Cow brand under the Bel Group unveiled hybrid cheese spreads combining traditional dairy with beans, chickpeas and lentils, what it called The Laughing Cow Blends.